wildapt01/python-files/NetNinja/notes.md

 ## filter()

 It takes a callback returning a Boolean and a list as inputs.
+See filters.py.